nicolasochem/tzip/drafts/current/draft-consensus-key.md

 ## Abstract

 In the current version of the Tezos protocol (Ithaca), a baker is identified by a public key hash, e.g. a `tz1...` address.
 Like any public key hash in Tezos, this hash, or address, identifies an implicit account, i.e. a balance and the corresponding keypair allowed to withdraw funds.
-If for any reason a baker want to change its keypair, it has to ask all their delegator to redelegate to the hash of their new public key.
+If for any reason a baker want to change the keypair used for signing consensus operations, they have to have all their delegator accounts redelegate to the hash of their new public key.
 This TZIP aims to ease this process and to avoid any redelegations.

 For this purpose, we propose to reuse the oldest trick in programming history: to add an intermediate pointer.
 With this proposal, the address of a baker does not designate an implicit account anymore but a reference to an implicit account.
 The baker may change the referenced implicit account by calling the newly introduced `update_consensus_key` operation, thus transfering to it all the block-signing rights and (pre)endorsements-signing rights after a delay of `PRESERVED_CYCLES + 1`.

 Separating keys allows separation of human responsibilities, which may alter the decentralization dynamics of the network.
 To neutralize this concern, a newly introduced `drain` operation allows the consensus key to transfer all the free balance of the baker to its own implicit account.
 This roughly confers the same powers to both keys.
-However, a newly introduced governance toggle `consensus_key_drain_toggle` will allow a majority of bakers to disable this operation later on, if they so choose.
+However, a newly introduced governance toggle `consensus_key_drain_toggle` will allow a majority of bakers to disable this `drain` operation later on, if they so choose.

 ## Design

-We propose to add a second key to delegates, called the consensus key.
-This consensus key is used instead of the regular key of the delegate (a.k.a. the manager key or the parent key) for signing blocks and (pre)endorsement.
+We add a second key to delegates, called the consensus key.
+This consensus key is used instead of the regular key of the delegate (a.k.a. the manager key or the parent key) for signing blocks and (pre)endorsements.
 By default, the manager key and the consensus key are equal.

 Internally, a table associates the manager keys to their respective consensus keys.
 This table is stored in the context. (right?)